DarthSim/AlignColumns/README.md

 Installation
 ------------

-Drop the entire folder in Sublime's `Packages` folder.
+Create `AlignColumns` folder in Sublime's `Packages` folder and copy all files there.
 Add this to Sublime's key bindings file:

   { "keys": ["ctrl+shift+c"], "command": "align_columns" }